When you don’t know: H2O!

 *Hydrated skin can absorb skin care products (like your serum and moisturizer) better, which can increase the benefits they provide;

-*Ample hydration can increase smooth, supple softness (even dewiness) as it can actually “plump” your skin cells;
+*Ample hydration can increase smooth, supple softness (even dewiness), as it “plumps” your skin by increasing the amount of water held by your cells;

-*Hydration is such a necessary component of your skin that it literally can help to bring out a fresher, more luminous, healthier glow.
+*Hydration is such a necessary requirement for your skin that it can help to bring out a fresher, more luminous, healthier glow.
+(For real!)

 A tiny detour: dry vs. dehydrated skin…

 More interesting skin science: most people assume “dehydrated” and “dry” skin are exactly the same.
 Not true!
 “Dehydrated” skin refers to a lack of water, while “dry” skin refers to a lack of oil.
 Your skin can be dehydrated, or your skin can be dry…or your skin can be both dehydrated-and-dry at the same time (or both oily-and-dehydrated at the same time).
 What a mix!
 Let’s take a closer look at what those states mean for you and your skin, and what to do about them.

 Dehydrated skin is likely to come and go based on numerous factors, one of the biggest being which skin care products you’re using.